DigiNode-Tools/diginode-tools/docs/rpi_setup_step7_forward_ports.md

 ### Introduction to Port Forwarding

-Instructions are coming very soon.
+These instructions are being worked on.
+Check back soon.